thought-driven/bummr/README.md

 - At this point, you can leave `bummr` to work for some time.
 - If your build fails, `bummr` will attempt to automatically remove breaking commits, until the build passes, logging any failures to `/log/bummr.log`.
-- Once your build passes, open a pull-request and merge it to your `master` branch.
+- Once your build passes, open a pull-request and merge it to your base branch.

 ##### `bummr update`